tiagofrepereira2012/antispoofing.motion/README.rst

 <https://www.idiap.ch/dataset/replayattack>`_, which is a super-set of the
 PRINT-ATTACK database.
 You are allowed to select protocols in each of the applications described in this manual.
 To generate the results for the paper, just select `print` as protocol option where necessary.
+Detailed comments about specific results or tables are given where required.

 The data used in the paper is publicly available and should be downloaded and installed **prior** to try using the programs described in this package.
+The root directory of the database installation is used by the first program in the Antispoofing-Motion toolchain.

 Installation
 ------------